rust-br/rust-book-pt-br/src/ch12-04-testing-the-librarys-functionality.md

 pub fn search<'a>(query: &str, contents: &'a str) -> Vec<&'a str> {
     for line in contents.lines() {
         if line.contains(query) {
-            // do something with line
+            // faça algo com line
         }
     }
 }